sfhansen/mse246_project/reports/final_report.md

 In addition to constructing features from the raw data, we also incorporated data from external sources, including monthly State-based measures of crime rate, GDP, and unemployment rate.
-We also joined in time-varying risk factors, including monthly snapshots of the `S&P 500`, `Consumer Price Index`, and 14 other volatility market indices.
+We also joined in various risk factors at the time of loan approval, including monthly snapshots of the `S&P 500`, `Consumer Price Index`, and 14 other volatility market indices.
+Below is a list of the macro-economic features that we incorporated into our model, and their respective sources:

-- BEN: Fill in where the data came from and any other important info
+- GDP by State: $\textit{Bureau of Economic Analysis}$
+- Crime Rate by State: $\textit{Uniform Crime Reporting Statistics}$
+- S&P 500 Returns: $\textit{Yahoo!
+Finance}$
+- Volatility Markets: $\textit{Yahoo!
+Finance}$
+- Unemployment Rate by State: $\textit{Bureau of Labor Statistics}$
+- Consumer Price Index by Month: $\textit{Bureau of Labor Statistics}$

 ###Data Splitting